-Creative Arts Fellowship – using our collections, artists can progress or complete an artwork/body of work.
+Creative Arts Fellowship – using our collections, artists can progress or complete a new artwork or body of work.
 Artists may be working in any medium other than writing.
 This may include music, dance, visual arts, emerging or experimental artforms.
 The Creative Arts Fellowship is supported by the Friends of the Library.

-Creative Arts Fellowship for Australian Writing – using our collections, writers working in any literary genre can progress or complete a new creative work.
-This may include writing for performance, poetry, fiction, or graphic novels.
+Creative Arts Fellowship for Australian Writing – using our collections, writers can progress or complete a new creative work.
+This may include working in any literary form or genre, but does not include works of non-fiction.
 The Creative Arts Fellowship for Australian Writing is supported by the Ray Mathew and Eva Kollsman Trust.

 Creative Arts Fellowship benefits

 - a four-week residency, to be taken in one period, which may be extended but without further funding